Blaine Robison, M.A.

 Terminology: In order to emphasize the Jewish nature of the apostolic canon and its central figure I use the terms ADONAI (for 'LORD' when quoting a Tanakh source), Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament).

-See the article Witnesses of the Good News for background information on Acts.
+See the article Introduction to Acts for background information on Luke and the book of Acts.
 For a suggested timeline of Acts see the dating chart of George Edmundson.
 All dates given for the narrative of Acts are estimates.

 Chapter Twenty-Five continues the narrative of the previous chapter and describes the arrival of a new governor of Judaea, Festus, before whom Paul will appear to answer charges presented against him by the Jewish chief priests.
 Noteworthy is the absence of any mention of the high priest.
 According to Josephus a high priest named Jonathan succeed Ananias (Ant.
 XX, 8:5), but this Jonathan so annoyed Felix that the governor arranged to have him assassinated.
 A new high priest, Ishmael, was appointed by King Agrippa while Paul was still waiting in Caesarea (Josephus, Ant.
 XX, 8:8), and he apparently decided to not get involved.